RhiH/studio_gallery/README.md

 Deployment Requirements

 This site was developed using a [GitPod](https://gitpod.io/ "Link to GitPod") workspace.
 The code was commited to [Git](https://git-scm.com/ "Link to Git") and pushed to [GitHub](https://github.com/ "Link to GitHub") using the terminal.
 Django was used throughout the project.
 It is necessary to install Django to create the apps required to run the site.
+Nb python3 was the command used here, please choose the most appropriate for you.
 ```
-Python
+Python3
 PIP package installer
 Stripe Payment infrastructure
 ```